-At the end of the module candidates should be able to;
+At the end of the module students should be able to;

-- 1. Demonstrate a systematic understanding of the importance of human resources, accounting, marketing and strategic planning in a real world business setting. - 2.
-Demonstrate an ability to problem solve when faced with real world business situations. - 3.
-Demonstrate a critical awareness of the importance of integration of the current management literature into small to medium sized enterprises. - 4.
-Demonstrate an ability to consolidate the aforementioned areas into a clear vision and business strategy. - 5.
-Demonstrate an ability to communicate the aforementioned areas in written form.
+- 1. Critically analyse the importance of human resources, accounting, marketing and strategic planning in a real-world business setting; - 2.
+Problem solve when faced with real world business situations; - 3.
+Critically evaluate the current management literature and its application to small to medium sized enterprises; - 4.
+Consolidate the aforementioned areas into a clear vision and business strategy; - 5.
+Communicate the aforementioned areas in written form, specifically as a business report.